-The UCF Faculty Recruitment Program (FRP) is designed to make hiring academic partners and candidates from underrepresented groups easier.
+The UCF Faculty Recruitment Program (FRP) is designed to make hiring academic partners and candidates from underrepresented groups easier by using a search exemption.
+All other standard hiring procedures at UCF apply.
 The FRP can be used in three types of hiring situations, making it a non-traditional search process.
 Academic Affairs can contribute to funding these hires, however, a department may still choose to hire through this program and not use Academic Affairs funding.

 - The FRP is managed by Faculty Excellence.